Lawson

 PROFILE FAQ

-Lawson has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally
+Lawson has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 19 projects likely impacting the area.
-Notable projects include Mona Tait Gardens & Bullecourt Retirement Village Expansion, AIS Podium Project, Onderra, and Bruce Sports, Health and Education Precinct.
-The following details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 19 projects likely affecting the region.
+Notable initiatives include Mona Tait Gardens & Bullecourt Retirement Village Expansion, AIS Podium Project, Bruce Sports, Health and Education Precinct, Bruce Innovation District.
+The following list highlights those most relevant.

 Professional plan users can use the search below to filter and access additional projects.